Spiders are highly diverse arachnids, ranging in size, shape, and color to their habits and venom strength.

 Wolf spiders are a common and diverse subspecies, with scientists noting 240 variations and 23 genera in the United States alone!
 However, in Pennsylvania, you’ll likely only encounter two species of wolf spiders: Hogna carolinensis and Tigrosa aspersa.

-Both species of wolf spider display similar behavior, building retreats in the soil, beneath rocks and wood, or in other tight spaces, only emerging at night to hunt.
-Regarding venom, wolf spider bites produce no notable medical side effects besides localized redness and swelling, which subsides within 24 hours.
+Both species of wolf spiders display similar behavior.
+They build retreats in the soil, beneath rocks and wood, or in other tight spaces, only emerging at night to hunt.

 Daddy Long Legs

-Also known as cellar spiders, daddy long legs are one of the most common spiders you’ll encounter in your home in PA.
+Also known as cellar spiders, daddy long legs are one of the most common spiders you’ll encounter in your home in Pennsylvania.
 These non-aggressive arachnids are often perched on sparsely woven webs in undisturbed locations, like the upper corners of rooms.

 These spiders are easily identified by their small 6 to 8-mm body length and 50-mm leg length, hence their colloquial nickname.
 Other identifiers include a wide carapace, a long cylindrical abdomen, and a characteristic tan color.